 We all have a right to dignity and respect, independent of how we act.

 When we accept our humanity and the humanity of others—recognizing that by definition, being human is to make mistakes—our tolerance and compassion increase.
 When we truly understand a person (and the experiences that have created their behavior), we no longer need to forgive their behavior.
-Compassionate empathy and giving a helping hand is how we provide courage to keep going when we falter as humans.
+Compassionate empathy and giving a helping hand are how we provide courage to keep going when we falter as humans.

 How to Forgive Someone